310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Hiiro %}
 That was really interesting!
 So *that’s* what it means to be a hero!

-A person who never loses heart no matter the hardship — Who only grows stronger for the sake of protecting someone… I see what you mean now; a hero and martial artist may have a few differences.
+A person who never loses heart no matter the hardship — Who only grows stronger for someone’ sake… I see what you mean now; a hero and martial artist may have a few differences.
 {% endbubble %}

 {% bubble Chiaki grin %}
 Fuhaha!
-I’m so happy to see you learn the charm of heroes, Hero-kun!
+It makes me so happy to see you learn the charm of heroes, Hero-kun!

 However, that was only the tip of the iceberg.
 The more you learn about heroes, the more you’ll grow fond of them.
 Their history runs deep, y’know!